rsimba/nuklus/content/posts/jncis-ent-voice-vlan.md

 +       vlan-id 12;
 +   }
 ```
-We then configure the access port to accept the untagged data traffic:
+We then configure the access port to accept untagged data traffic.
 ```
 rsimba@acc1# show | compare
 [edit interfaces]